-In her poem, "Help Me Understand", Erica Barnes, a tenth grader at Lawrence County High School in Monticello, Mississippi, addresses racism and discrimination while posing crucial questions to her audience about distressing emotions felt in many African American communities.
+In her poem, "Help Me Understand", Erica Barnes, a ninth grader at Lawrence County High School in Monticello, Mississippi, addresses racism and discrimination while posing crucial questions to her audience about distressing emotions felt in many African American communities.

 "Help Me Understand"

 You’re afraid of my color, so you put me under.
 You talk about my culture, yet you wear it as a trend.
 Is that supposed to go unnoticed?

 Smile as if it’s all okay?
 Am I not supposed to get mad?

 Should I not get angry?
 Am I just supposed to sit and watch as you break me?
 Help me understand.

 My brothers and sisters are killed every day,